lazywithclass/lazywithclass.github.io/2017-02-15/README.md

 O(n log n) ... even though worst case takes O(n^2)

-the best way to get the average case is to take a random element as the pivot, half of the times the pivot element will be from the center haf of the sorted array
+The best way to get the average case is to take a random element as the pivot, half of the times the pivot element will be from the center haf of the sorted array.

-you got to be unlucky to always pick the worst pivot, so having randomised algorithms is like playing a game that we are always going to win
+You got to be unlucky to always pick the worst pivot, so having randomised algorithms is like playing a game that we are always going to win.

 ##### Implementation